nxc/nxc_social_networks/README.md

 Version
 -------

-- The current version of NXC Social Networks is 1.1
+- The current version of NXC Social Networks is 1.2
-- Last Major update: September 1, 2014
+- Last Major update: October 12, 2014

 Copyright
 ---------